 - Burial Container Prices or a Range of Prices that are listed on a

 Historically, funeral homes have been hesitant to publish their General Price List on the Internet.
-This is slowly changing so you may be able to view the price list without ever going to the funeral home.
+This is slowly changing.
+You may be able to view the price list without ever going to the funeral home.
 You can look for providers in your area to see if the price list is online by using our provider search tool.

-It is difficult to use the General Price List for head-to-head comparisons of different funeral homes but it can be done with some diligence.
+It is difficult to use the General Price List for head-to-head comparisons of different funeral homes, but with some diligence, you can do it.
 Once you have the lists for the funeral homes you are considering, look for the similarities and differences.
 Think about the kind of funeral you have in mind and review both the package prices and the a la carte selections.
 But remember, you do not have to purchase a package.
-The price list might not answer all the questions you have but it will give you a good background before you talk with the funeral director about your final selections.
+The price list might not answer all the questions you have, but it will give you a good background before talking with the funeral director about your final selections.

 General Price List: Helpful Terminology

 A minimum container is usually made out of cardboard or fiberboard.
 Funeral homes are required to offer an alternative container for use with a cremation.